 New Year's Eve I was in bed before midnight, but still awake.
-In past years there has always been a lot of noise at midnight.
-This time-silence.
+In past years there has always been a lot of noise at midnight. time-silence.
 Could it be the economy?

 Stargate Atlantis saw its last TV broadcast on January 9 and it will certainly be missed by me.
 Apparently Sanctuary will continue.
 But, I may stop watching it.
 Anyway, without the lead-in from Stargate Atlantis it seems to me questionable as to how it will do.
-My main Tapping.
-But, as Milt Stevens said to me at For those of you who have enjoyed Loscon 35 as to the reason he quit watching: "It's the monster of the week."
+My main reason for watching Sanctuary was/is Amanda Tapping.
+But, as Milt Stevens said to me at Loscon 35 as to the reason he quit watching: It's the monster of the week.'